-Let us also consider the second-order modulation sidebands ($k=2$) because the modulation depth $m_0$ would not necessarily be small, unlike the noise amplitude, and could cause noise coupling $\propto J_2(m_0) \sim O(m^2_0)$.
-On the other hand, we did not consider the second-order modulation sideband in analysis of the heterodyne-band noise coupling in \cref{sec:het_band} because it would appear as the beatnote between the second-order sidebands of interfering laser beams.
-Such a beatnote could cause noise coupling, however, the coupling factor would be $\propto J^2_2(m_0) \sim O(m^4_0)$, which would be small.
+Let us also consider the second-order modulation sidebands ($k=2$) because the modulation depth $m_0$ would not necessarily be small, unlike the noise amplitude.
+In addition, second-order sidebands could cause noise coupling $\propto J_2(m_0) \sim O(m^2_0)$, unlike heterodyne-band noise coupling; see \cref{app:higher} for more discussion.

 Regarding the second-order coupling via the beam carrier, $n=k=2$ gives

 which is the pure phase noise with the amplitude of $\frac{J_2(m_0)}{J_0(m_0)}m_\mrm{p}$ at $\Delta\omega_\mrm{p}$.
 Hence, e.g., if $\Delta\omega_\mrm{p}$ is the frequency in the observation band, this noise appears in the final carrier phase extraction as is through the carrier self noise coupling.